 Okususobana Valley (奥裾花渓谷) is one of the most scenic spots in Nagano.
-Located at the north of Kinasa Village, the picturesque valley was chosen to be one of the 100 Landscapes of Japan.
-Especially in October, when the 5 km valley is decorated with the vivid autumn color, it receives numerous visitors for the masterpiece created by mother nature.
+Located in Kinasa Village‘s north, the picturesque valley was chosen to be one of the 100 Landscapes of Japan.
+Especially in October, when the 5 km valley is decorated with vivid fall color, it receives numerous visitors for the masterpiece created by mother nature.

 The Best Time to Visit Okususobana Valley

 - The Skunk Cabbage in Okususobana Nature Garden (奥裾花自然園) at the far end of the valley usually blooms from mid to late May each year.

 - Please note if the weather turns warm earlier, the flowers will bloom from early to mid-May.
 If you get to the garden in late May, you will get to adorn other flowers and even be able to spot the eggs of forest green tree frogs!

 - The fall foliage season of Okususobana Valley is from mid to late October.

 Okususobana Dam is at the entrance of Okususobana Valley.